timdamen/talks.timdamen.io/src/data/blog/examples/adding-new-post.md

 Only `title`, `description` and `pubDatetime` fields in frontmatter must be specified.

-Title and description (excerpt) are important for search engine optimization (SEO) and thus AstroPaper encourages to include these in blog posts.
+Title and description (excerpt) are important for search engine optimization (SEO) and thus AstroPaper encourages to include these in blog presentations.

 `slug` is the unique identifier of the url.
-Thus, `slug` must be unique and different from other posts.
+Thus, `slug` must be unique and different from other presentations.
 The whitespace of `slug` should to be separated with `-` or `_` but `-` is recommended.
 Slug is automatically generated using the blog post file name.
 However, you can define your `slug` as a frontmatter in your blog post.

 For example, if the blog file name is `adding-new-post.md` and you don't specify the slug in your frontmatter, Astro will automatically create a slug for the blog post using the file name.
 Thus, the slug will be `adding-new-post`.
 But if you specify the `slug` in the frontmatter, this will override the default slug.
 You can read more about this in [Astro Docs](https://docs.astro.build/en/guides/content-collections/#defining-custom-slugs).